CASE STUDY

 The Challenge

-Johnson & Johnson, Koch Brothers owned Georgia Pacific and other Fortune 500 companies are employing a controversial legal maneuver called the “Texas Two-Step” to avoid paying billions in liabilities to hundreds of thousands of victims who developed terminal mesothelioma and ovarian cancer from exposure to the companies’ asbestos laden baby-powder and drywall products.
+Johnson & Johnson, Koch brothers-owned Georgia-Pacific and other Fortune 500 companies have been employing a controversial legal maneuver called the “Texas Two-Step,” a scheme that allows them to avoid paying billions of dollars in liabilities to hundreds of thousands of victims who developed terminal mesothelioma and ovarian cancer from exposure to the companies’ asbestos-laden talc powder and drywall products.

 Our Strategy